ModDota/moddota.github.io/_articles/units/unit-keyvalues.md

 ## Neutral Behavior

 When you add a creep to the map and set it to the neutral team, the default is to turn it to a neutral.
-If you wan't to use a custom behavior, turn it off:
+If you want to use a custom behavior, turn it off:

 ```
 "UseNeutralCreepBehavior" 	"0"